-As a result of the amendments to the Supreme Court Rules providing for expedited resolution of custody cases at the trial court level, for the first time a comprehensive series of amendments substantially limiting the impact of the original Leopando decision.
-Thus, in 2010 the Illinois Supreme Court specifically allow for "piecemeal" litigation of the "custody" aspect of a family law case by separating out the custody or allocation of parental responsibilities judgment and allowing for immediate appeal.
-This is exactly as I had anticipated following the so called requirements that custody matters be resolved within 18 months.
+As a result of the amendments to the Supreme Court Rules providing for expedited resolution of custody / parental allocation cases at the trial court level, for the first time a comprehensive series of amendments substantially limited the impact of the original Leopando decision.
+Thus, in 2010 the Illinois Supreme Court specifically allow for "piecemeal" litigation of what's now parental allocation cases by separating out this issue [at least in pre-decree cases] and allowing for immediate appeal.
+This is exactly as I had anticipated following the so-called requirements that parental allocation cases in initial would be resolved within 18 months.